-Section 5.11. - Repair and Storage of Vehicles in Residential Zone Districts.
+Section 5.17. - Repair and Storage of Vehicles in Residential Zone Districts.

 - A. In all residential Zone Districts, outdoor mechanical work and repair of motor vehicles, boats, travel trailers, snowmobiles, recreational vehicles or any other similar vehicles, licensed to, registered in the name of, and solely for the personal use of the dwelling occupant is permitted with the following conditions: - 1.
 Not more than one (1) vehicle shall be under repair at any given time. - 2.
 There shall be no outside storage of vehicle parts or equipment. - 3.
-Repair activities shall not create excessive noise, vibration, odor or other nuisance.
+Repair activities shall not create excessive noise, vibration, odor or other nuisance. - 4.
+The vehicle shall be licensed and stored in a safe and secure manner while work is not being performed.